oreilly-qc/oreilly-qc.github.io/errata/errata.md

 <img src="Figure3-16-corrected.png">

 ### Figure 7-6
-*Thanks to Cláudio Gomes for pointing out this one in Github issue [#15](https://github.com/oreilly-qc/oreilly-qc.github.io/issues/15)*!
+*Thanks to Cláudio Gomes at Universidade de Coimbra for pointing out this one in Github issue [#15](https://github.com/oreilly-qc/oreilly-qc.github.io/issues/15)*!

 In Figure 7-6, the final column was accidentally cropped out, so there were only 15 columns instead of 16.